World's best new buildings revealed

 RIBA International Prize 2018: World's best new buildings revealed

 CNN Style is the international digital news partner for the RIBA International Prize.
 Jonathan Glancey is a British architecture critic and author.
+Take a tour of RIBA International's 2016 shortlist and winner here.

 A Tokyo music school, a university in Budapest, a pair of tree-covered towers in Milan and a rural school in Brazil have all been shortlisted for one of architecture's most prestigious awards, it was announced today.